 - Based on sales units.
 If you wish to reduce the price for a certain number of units, you can create a rule for that.
 This is useful for liquidating your excess products or short-term sales promotions.

 - Price synchronization.
 Business sellers have multiple tiers for their listings.
-If you wish to have the prices for all your tiers adjust in relation to the standard price for your business product listing, use this rule.
+If you wish to have the prices for all your tiers adjusted in relation to the standard price for your business product listing, use this rule.

 After you’ve chosen your rule type, select the marketplaces in which you wish to use the rule.